-Note: The constitutional guarantees available to all persons in Canada under the Canadian Charter of Rights and Freedoms apply to decisions made by officers of Citizenship and Immigration Canada (CIC) and the Canada Border Services Agency (CBSA).
+Note: The constitutional guarantees available to all persons in Canada under the Canadian Charter of Rights and Freedoms apply to decisions made by officers of Immigration, Refugees and Citizenship Canada (IRCC) and the Canada Border Services Agency (CBSA).

-3 The Act and Regulations
+3. The Act and Regulations

-The Act provides authority both to members of the Immigration Division of the IRB and to the Minister's delegate to issue removal orders, depending on the circumstances.
+The Act provides authority both to members of the ID of the IRB and to the Minister's delegate to issue removal orders, depending on the circumstances.

 When determining whether a Minister's delegate should have jurisdiction to issue a removal order, the policy considerations to take into account are the complexity of the decision to be made and the latitude to decide the consequences of the order.
-The more discretion and analysis required in assessing the situation and making a decision, the more likely the jurisdiction should rest with a member of the Immigration Division.
+The more discretion and analysis required in assessing the situation and making a decision, the more likely the jurisdiction should rest with a member of the ID.

-To streamline the enforcement process in cases involving straightforward decisions, and to maintain the principle that the Minister's delegate may make determinations in cases where there is little need to weigh evidence, IRPA empowers Minister's delegate to issue removal orders under the circumstances prescribed in the Regulations.
+To streamline the enforcement process in cases involving straightforward decisions, and to maintain the principle that the Minister's delegate may make determinations in cases where there is little need to weigh evidence, the IRPA empowers Minister's delegate to issue removal orders under the circumstances prescribed in the Immigration and Refugee Protection Regulations (IRPR).